ayushdiagarwal/Journal-Web-App/README.md

-# Entry Management Software Assignment
+# Archlight - Journal

-# This Web-App Is Live At https://dianant.herokuapp.com/
+# This Web-App Is Live At https://archlight.herokuapp.com/

 ## Steps To Use This Web-App On Your Own Computer
 1. Install Python on your computer